 Bucharest is a charming city with magnificent buildings, wide boulevards and lots of stories waiting to be discovered by the people who want to know just a little more about Romania's largest city and capital.

-If you want to find out more about the city, here are some less known interesting facts about Bucharest that you may not have heard of.
+If you want to find out more about the city, here are six interesting facts about Bucharest that you may not have heard of.